UFISH-Team/U-FISH/README.md

 # U-FISH 🎣

-Unified, U-Net based, deep learning method for FISH spot detection, trained on diverse datasets.

-The underlying concept of our method, U-FISH, acknowledges the significant variations in image background and signal spot features due to differences in experimental conditions, hybridization targets, and imaging parameters across various data sources.
-A single algorithm or parameter setting often falls short in accommodating all these image types.
-Therefore, we introduce an image-to-image U-Net model to enhance input images by suppressing background noise, eliminating post-enhancement noise, and normalizing the size of signal spots.
-We then apply conventional methods for spot detection on these enhanced images, thus achieving higher accuracy.
+U-FISH is an advanced FISH spot calling algorithm based on deep learning.
+The "U" in U-FISH represents both the U-Net architecture and the Unified output of enhanced images, underpinning our design philosophy.
+U-FISH has been developed to address the challenges posed by significant variations in experimental conditions, hybridization targets, and imaging parameters across different data sources.
+These variations result in diverse image backgrounds and varying signal spot features.
+Conventional algorithms and parameter settings often fall short in accommodating the requirements of all these diverse image types.
+To overcome this limitation, we have devised a novel image enhancement approach based on the U-Net model, aimed at achieving a standardized output format for images.

+Key points about U-FISH:

+1. U-FISH was trained and tested on a diverse dataset comprising 4000+ images with approximately 1.6 million targets from seven sources, including 2 simulated datasets and 5 real datasets.
+This extensive training resulted in achieving state-of-the-art performance.
+2. The network architecture has been optimized to achieve this level of performance with a compact model size of only 160k parameters.
+3. U-FISH addresses a limitation of other deep learning-based spot calling algorithms by successfully handling 3D data, overcoming a significant drawback in this field.
+4. It offers support for large-scale data storage formats such as OME-Zarr and N5, enhancing its versatility and applicability.
+5. U-FISH provides a user-friendly interface through APIs, a command-line interface (CLI), a Napari plugin, and an online application, enhancing accessibility and ease of use.

 ## TODO List